psych-ds/psychds-docs/docs/Guides/1_getting_started.md

 The guide below serve two purposes - it summarizes the most important rules that Psych-DS enforces, and it provides a step-by-step way to build the Psych-DS version of your dataset.

-Read over the whole guide before you start - depending on your current practices and the stage your project is in, it may make sense to start with any one of the four steps.
+Read over the whole guide before you start - depending on your current practices and the stage your project is in, it may make sense to start with any one of the steps.

 Then, try out the validator.
-If you run into any trouble, feel free to ask questions on the [Psych-DS listserv](https://docs.google.com/forms/d/e/1FAIpQLSeOZXtGgGcJ7pFcWKEsTlAKUZQdVg1QCWOuJUVtmEzIkUbkjw/viewform) - we're here to help!
+If you run into any trouble, feel free to ask questions on the [Psych-DS listserv](https://docs.google.com/forms/d/e/1FAIpQLSeOZXtGgGcJ7pFcWKEsTlAKUZQdVg1QCWOuJUVtmEzIkUbkjw/viewform), or drop Melissa (Psych-DS maintainer) an email at mekline@mit.edu - we're here to help!

 ## Before you start

 Here is what you need to complete the steps below:

 1. A copy of a dataset that you can edit.
 A dataset might consist of several files or just one.
-If your files contain tabular (row-and-column) data, you can probably format the2   m to the Psych-DS standard.
+If your files contain tabular (row-and-column) data, you can probably format them to the Psych-DS standard.

 2. A text editor.
 Your computer likely already has one installed (TextEdit on a Mac and Notepad on Windows).
 Avoid using more complex word processing software like Word or Google Docs.